-The recruitment process at ICEF and IVEA for highly effective teachers includes the following:
+The recruitment process at ICEF and IVMA for highly effective teachers includes the following:

-- Posting to national and regional job websites specializing in education such as edjoin.org, calcharters.org, and Education Week's Top Jobs - □ Attending the regional college education fairs - Advertising via LinkedIn, Facebook, and other appropriate social media outlets - □ Reaching out to Teach for America - Advertising in schools of education at local colleges and universities with schools of education - Partnering with colleges and universities to host Student Teachers who can be become candidates for employment upon receiving their credentials - □ Hosting regular school open houses for the community
+Posting to national and regional job websites specializing in education such as edjoin.org, calcharters.org, and Education Week's Top Jobs Attending the regional college education fairs Advertising via LinkedIn, Facebook, and other appropriate social media outlets Reaching out to Teach for America Advertising in schools of education at local colleges and universities with schools of education Partnering with colleges and universities to host Student Teachers who can be become candidates for employment upon receiving their credentials Hosting regular school open houses for the community

-The School Principal with the support of the Instructional Leadership Team and CMO HR team selects teachers on a resume, application and interview basis.
+The School Principal, with the support of the Instructional Leadership Team and CMO HR team, selects teachers through a resume, application, and interview process.
 Applicants are asked to conduct a demonstration lesson where feasible.
 The School Principal makes the final hiring decision.

-IVEA works to hire diverse teachers who reflect the demographics of the school, and who have strong content knowledge, and embody the qualities outlined in the ICEF Teacher Effectiveness Framework.
-Before an offer is made, ICEF HR Director verifies all teaching credentials of candidates with the California Commission on Teacher Credentialing, ensuring that each teacher possesses credential subject authorization that meets state and ESSA requirements to teach the subject that he/she is being hired to teach.
+IVMA works to hire diverse teachers who reflect the demographics of the school, have strong content knowledge, and embody the qualities outlined in the ICEF Teacher Effectiveness Framework.
+Before an offer is made, ICEF's Director of Human Resources verifies all teaching credentials of candidates with the California Commission on Teacher Credentialing, ensuring that each teacher possesses credential subject authorization that meets state and ESSA requirements to teach the subject that he/she is being hired to teach.
 Candidates must also have DOJ clearance and a negative TB test result prior to starting employment.
-Candidates that are offered employment receive an at-will employee agreement.
+Candidates who are offered employment receive an at-will employee agreement.